-The Department of Veterans Affairs had recently installed a new HVAC system for the Trans‐Catheter Aortic Valve Replacement (TAVR) Room at the VA Medical Center in Ann Arbor, Michigan which did not work or meet the temperature, humidity, or VA code guidelines.
+The Department of Veterans Affairs had recently installed a new HVAC system for the Trans‐Catheter Aortic Valve Replacement (TAVR) Room at the VA Medical Center in Ann Arbor, Michigan.
+The system did not work or meet the temperature, humidity, or VA code guidelines.

 ATIGROUP, Inc. was hired to assess the existing system and design a system that met current VA mechanical code requirements and operated at peak efficiency.
 ATIGROUP, Inc. served as a subcontractor under NORESCO on this project, completed in 2015.